 Posttraumatic stress disorder (PTSD) is a mental health condition that can develop in response to a stressor or trauma—a shocking, terrifying, or dangerous event or experience.
 It can be triggered either by experiencing it or witnessing the event.

 When we experience or witness a traumatic event or stressor, our bodies respond with a cascade of reactions that put us in “fight or flight” mode.
 Stress and trauma trigger the release of stress hormones in the body, such as norepinephrine and adrenaline.
-This cocktail of hormones provide a quick burst of energy.
+This cocktail of hormones provides a quick burst of energy.
 The heart rate increases, and memory may be negatively affected.

 The “fight or flight” response has an evolutionary purpose, and is part of our normal survival instincts.
 It allows us to identify a threat and be ready to fight it or run away from it.
 When triggered occasionally, under normal circumstances, the body and brain can generally recover and restore from the stress.
 We metabolize the cocktail of hormones within 12-30 hours.